joshglenn/react-native-wiki/Roadmap.md

 ## Core Performance

-* [ ] Improved packager.
-Owner: [Christoph Pojer](https://twitter.com/cpojer).
-ETA: June
-    * We are working on further improving stability, reliability and performance of React Native's packager.
-The precise form this improvement should take is not yet clear.
-We'll have more exciting news to share in the near future!
 * [ ] Turn on Nodes by default for new React Native apps.
 Owner: [Aaron Chiu](https://github.com/AaaChiuuu).
 ETA: June
     * Nodes is a new mechanism for layout that should improve performance and fix several longstanding dysfunctions.
     * It's currently available but has to be explicitly enabled.
 We need it to be compatible with existing features before flipping it to the default.
 * Significantly improve performance, focusing on Android.
 Owner: [Aaron Chiu](https://github.com/AaaChiuuu).
 ETA: June
     * There's a number of performance improvements so this breaks down into a lot of smaller issues.
+* [X] Improved packager.
+Owner: [Christoph Pojer](https://twitter.com/cpojer).
+ETA: [Completed](http://github.com/facebook/metro-bundler)
+    * We are working on further improving stability, reliability and performance of React Native's packager.
+The packager has now been moved out of core React Native: introducing [Metro Bundler](http://github.com/facebook/metro-bundler).
 * [X] Share C++ code between Android and iOS bridges.
 Owner [Marc Horowitz](https://github.com/mhorowitz).
 ETA: Completed, available in 0.44
     * Building the C++ bridge on top of a common code base reduces code duplication, makes the two platforms more consistent, makes it faster to iterate on the lower layers of the bridge, and enables efficient use of cross-platform C++ modules.
     * For code using documented React Native interfaces, this should be an invisible change.